Inclusive fluxes of secondary air-shower particles: CORSIKA simulation inputs

 The sine term respects the solid angle element of the sky.
 The $\phi$ distribution is taken as uniform between $-\pi$ to $\pi$.

-Figure~\ref{figure1}(a) shows the proton flux as a function of momentum falling at the top of the atmosphere as measured by balloon experiment ~\cite{abe2016measurements, adriani2011, aguilar12015, asakimori1998, panov2009, derbina2005} along with the proton spectrum used in the simulation and the parameterization given by Eq.~\ref{eq:shukla}.
-The momentum distribution of initial protons used in the simulation is represented here by a histogram having logarithmic bins.
-The primary proton spectrum is matched to the measured spectrum and a scale factor is obtained which is used to obtain normalization for all the spectra obtained by protons in CORSIKA.
-Figure~\ref{figure1}(b) shows the zenith angle distribution of protons at the top of the atmosphere as generated by CORSIKA.

-Figure~\ref{figure2}(a) shows the helium flux as a function of momentum per nucleon falling at the top of the atmosphere as measured by balloon experiment~\cite{abe2016measurements, adriani2011, aguilar22015, asakimori1998, panov2009, derbina2005} along with the initial helium spectrum used in the simulation and the parameterization given by Eq.~\ref{eq:shukla}.
-The momentum distribution of initial heliums used in the simulation is represented here by a histogram having logarithmic bins.
-The primary helium spectrum is matched to the measured spectrum and a scale factor is obtained which is used to normalize all the spectra obtained by heliums in CORSIKA.
+Figure~\ref{figure1}(a) shows the proton flux as a function of momentum falling at the top of the atmosphere as measured by balloon and satellite-based experiments ~\cite{abe2016measurements, adriani2011, aguilar12015, asakimori1998, panov2009, derbina2005} along with the proton spectrum used in the simulation and the parameterization given by Eq.~\ref{eq:shukla}.
+Figure~\ref{figure1}(b) shows the helium flux as a function of momentum per nucleon falling at the top of the atmosphere as measured by balloon and satellite-based experiments~\cite{abe2016measurements, adriani2011, aguilar22015, asakimori1998, panov2009, derbina2005} long with the initial helium spectrum used in the simulation and the parameterization given by Eq.~\ref{eq:shukla}.
+The momentum distributions of initial protons and heliums used in the simulation are represented here by histograms having logarithmic bins.
+It is observed that the momentum distribution of the primary particles roughly follow power law ($p^{-2.7}$) in the energy range from 10 GeV/$c$ to $5\times10^5$ GeV/$c$ considered in the present work.
+The primary proton and helium spectra are matched to the measured spectrum and scale factors are obtained which are used to obtain normalization for all the spectra obtained by protons and heliums in CORSIKA.
 The normalized spectra obtained from protons and heliums are then added.
-Figure~\ref{figure2}(b) shows the zenith angle distribution of heliums at the top of the atmosphere as generated by CORSIKA.